-New Vegan Restaurants in Honolulu
+Two New Vegan Restaurants Just Opened in Honolulu

-Two new dining options on South King Street offer vegan cuisine.
+Loving Hut and Peace Café on South King Street offer vegan cuisine.

 If even celeb chef Mario Batali, who offers whipped pork fat alongside a bread basket, has jumped on the veggie wagon—he’s offering “Meatless Mondays” at his restaurants—it’s possible that our meat-centric town is prepared to make the leap as well.